GeoscienceAustralia/atmospheric_tomography_laser/doc/AtmosphericTomography-UserManual.md

 Date, Reflector_1, Reflector_2, Reflector_3...
 ```

-Later sections have some suggestions for reformatting the concentration data and merging the weather and concentration records.
+The author of this software carried out the analysis in the statistical software R. Some suggestions for reformatting the concentration data and merging the weather and concentration records as well as calculating the background concentration have been included in the Appendix.

 Another consideration is that the frequency at which the weather and concentration data are recorded could be different.
 For instance, the meteorological data might be collected every half an hour while the concentration data could be recorded several times in a minute.
 In this case, we found it useful to average the concentration records to the frequency of the weather records.
 A script has been provided to do this and instructions for using the script are provided in a later section.